resource-watch/slate/source/includes/api/_widget.md

 Before creating a widget, there are a few things you must know and do:

 - In order to be able to create a widget, you need to be [authenticated](#authentication).
-- Depending on your user account's role, you may have permission to create a widget but not delete it afterwards.
+- Depending on your user account's role, you may have permission to create a widget but not delete it afterwards - read more about this in [the RW API role-based access control guidelines](/index-rw.html#role-based-access-control).
 - The widgets you create on the RW API will be publicly visible and available to other users.

 Creating a widget is done using a POST request and passing the relevant data as body files.
 The supported body fields are as defined on the [widget reference](#widget-reference) section, but the minimum field list you must specify for all widgets is: